GandalfExtreme/CSharp-Classes/README.md

 # CSharp-Classes

-There is a Parallel Bitmap (PBitmap) class, you can use to modify Bitmaps Parallel, for example using the System.Threading.Tasks Lib.
+There is a Parallel Bitmap (PBitmap) class, you can use to modify Bitmaps Parallel, for example using the System.Threading.Tasks
+Lib.

 This as well as the ImageH (Bitmap image handler) class is just some code i wrote for my self, but if you should need something like that, feel free to use and modify it as you wish.

+(if you should find any bugs or have other issues, please notify me.)

+Have fun :)